Melilot: benefits, dosage, contraindications

 Contraindications

-Melilot is contraindicated for individuals suffering from liver problems.
+Melilot is contraindicated in people with liver problems.

-Melilot is contraindicated for pregnant and breastfeeding women, as well as for children under 18 years old.
+Melilot is contraindicated in pregnant and breastfeeding women, as well as in children under 18 years of age.

-Melilot is contraindicated for pregnant and breastfeeding women, as well as for children under 18 years old.
+Melilot is contraindicated in pregnant and breastfeeding women, as well as in children under 18 years of age.

-Melilot is contraindicated for pregnant and breastfeeding women, as well as for children under 18 years old.
+Melilot is contraindicated in pregnant and breastfeeding women, as well as in children under 18 years of age.